Is Jaywalking Illegal In Los Angeles?

 Los Angeles is renowned as the world’s entertainment capital.
 From Beverly Hills to Sunset Boulevard, LA is home to traditional glamor and extravagant retail therapy.
 Meanwhile, the Hollywood Walk of Fame immortalizes the legacy of over 2,700 personalities as pavement stars scattered across a 15-block boulevard.

-The county is also one of the largest and most culturally diverse regions in the Americas.
+The county is also one of the largest and culturally diverse regions in the Americas.
 Cultural enclaves like Chinatown, Historic Filipinotown, Little Tokyo, and Via Italia in San Pedro are popular tourist destinations.
 It is no surprise that tourists travel thousands of miles just to revel in the county’s wonders.
-Thousands of them and Angelenos walk along the roads daily to explore what the iconic city has to offer.
+Thousands of them, along with Angelenos, walk along the roads daily to explore what the iconic city has to offer.

 In the early 1900s, the concept of jaywalking did not exist.
 Pedestrians were free to roam the streets as they pleased, whenever and however they wanted.
 This unrestricted freedom consequently led to an alarming number of people killed in pedestrian accidents in the first few decades.